cstrouse/Dell-T3610-Hackintosh/README.md

 ## What Doesn't Work

-- USB 3.0 (XHCI shows up in IOReg but don't havea USB 3.0 device to test)
+- USB 3.0 (XHCI shows up in IOReg but requires work to get Renesas controller working)
-- Turbo Boost (needs work)
-- CPU Frequency Scaling (needs work)

 ## How to create a bootable macOS Catalina USB install drive? (on MacOS)